70+ Popular Hudson Valley Farmers Markets You Should Know About

 Hudson Valley Farmers Markets are an important part of our region.

 Did you know that you don’t have to drive far to buy farm-fresh produce and freshly made products?
-With so many farms in the region, it’s no wonder that almost every city and town hosts their own Hudson Valley farmers Market.
+With so many farms in the region, it’s no wonder that almost every city and town hosts their own Hudson Valley farmers Markets.

 If you grew up in the city like me, you grew up in a home where fresh produce was only bought at the supermarket.